What is GST annual return?

 In this blog, we summarise all of the information, laws, and regulations for filing GSTR 9 and 9c online, as well as a step-by-step compliance procedure.

-Reading this article, we will learn about how to file GST 9, types of GST return, annual return under GST, and Date for GST returns.
-But before getting into it, let’s read about GST and its benefits.
+Reading this article, we will learn about how to file GST 9, types of GST return, annual return under GST, and Due Date for GST returns.
+But before getting into it, let’s understand GST and its benefits.

 What is GST?

 The Goods and Services Tax (GST) is a tax on goods and services.
 It is an indirect tax that has mostly replaced many other indirect taxes in India, such as excise duty, VAT, and services tax.
-The Goods and Service Tax Act was passed by Parliament on March 29, 2017, and began operation on July 1, 2017.
+Government of India passed the Goods and Service Tax Act on March 29, 2017.
+It became operation on July 1, 2017.

 What are the Advantages of GST?

-GST is also primarily technologically focused.
-All operations, such as registration, return filing, refund application, and response to the notice, must be completed online via the GST portal, which speeds up the process.
+GST is primarily technologically focused.
+All operations, such as GST registration, GST return filing, refund application, and response to the notice, are done online via the GST portal, which speeds up the process.

-GST has many advantages.
-For instance, The cascading impact on the selling of goods and services has mostly been eliminated by the GST.
-The elimination of the cascading effect has affected the cost of products.
-The cost of goods decreases since the GST regime removes the tax on tax.
+The cascading impact on the selling of goods and services has mostly been eliminated by the GST.
+Due to this, the cost of goods has decreased.

 Know about Compliance under GST